stfxecutables/df-analyze/docs/arguments.md

                         column holding the target variable (or feature) can be specified by the `--target` / `-y` argument, but is "target" by default if such a column name exists, or the last column if it does not.

+                        For more details, see the README at https://github.com/stfxecutables/df-analyze.

   --df DF
                         The dataframe to analyze.